San Jose moves to ban natural gas in new residential buildings

 The move by San Jose and others comes amid rising local and state opposition to the use of natural gas in buildings because of the fossil fuel’s contribution to climate-warming emissions.

-San Jose’s measure falls short of an outright ban on natural gas in new buildings such as the one passed by nearby Berkeley, California, earlier this year.
-The San Jose ban does not include high-rise buildings, but the council voted to study whether to include buildings up to seven stories in coming months.
+San Jose’s measure falls short of an outright ban on natural gas in new buildings such as the one passed by nearby Berkeley, California, earlier this year because it would not include high-rise buildings, but the council voted to study whether to include buildings up to seven stories in coming months.

 San Jose, Berkeley and other cities adopting new building codes or natural gas bans want buildings switched to electricity from a grid that is powered by renewable energy.
 Residential and commercial buildings account for about 12% of U.S. greenhouse gas emissions, according to the Environmental Protection Agency.

-The city’s new building codes ban natural gas in new single-family and low-rise multi-family buildings beginning in 2020.
+The city’s ban would prohibit natural gas in new single-family and low-rise multi-family buildings beginning in 2020.
 Other buildings must adhere to strict energy efficiency requirements and install infrastructure to enable switching to electric appliances in the future.

 San Jose, home to tech companies like eBay Inc and Cisco Systems Inc, last year adopted a goal of making all new residential buildings zero emissions by 2020, with the same target for commercial buildings by 2030.